okkokauh/rfc-1/README.md

 * **Organization** (**Organisaatio**) Managing organization of the CareTeam representing the service request list.
 * **Goal** (**Tavoite**) The "master" goal of the patient.
 * **ReferralRequest** (**Lähete**) Is created when a patient is transferred between practitioners.
 Contains a text description of the transfer and a timestamp.
-Also has Fhir references to the requesting practitioner and recipient practitioner.
+Also has Fhir references to the requesting practitioner, recipient practitioner and related EpisodeOfCare.